NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

         * TARGET-20-PASMYS-14A-02D
         * TARGET-20-PAMYAS-14A-02D
         * TARGET-10-PAPZST-09A-01D
-    * 11 bam files for TARGET-NBL RNA-Seq are not available in the GDC Data portal <!--DAT-1476-->
+    * 11 BAM files for TARGET-NBL RNA-Seq are not available in the GDC Data portal <!--DAT-1476-->
     * There are 5051 TARGET files for which `experimental_strategy`, `data_format`, `platform`, and `data_subtype` are blank <!--SV-944-->
     * There are two cases with identical submitter_id `TARGET-10-PARUYU` <!--SV-940-->
     * Some TARGET cases are missing `days_to_last_follow_up` <!--SV-934-->